-- Inlays give restored teeth a natural, aesthetic appearance: Ceramic inlays can make restored teeth almost indistinguishable from surrounding natural teeth
+- Ceramic inlays give restored teeth a natural, aesthetic appearance.
+They can make restored teeth almost indistinguishable from surrounding natural teeth

-- Compared with traditional resin composite posterior fillings, ceramic inlays have better physical properties.
-Because ceramic inlays are custom-made for the patient in the laboratory, ceramic inlays allow dentists to achieve better contours, contact points and occlusion than direct fillings
+- Compared with traditional fillings, inlays have better physical properties.
+Because inlays are custom-made for the patient, they can achieve better aestheticss, contact points and occlusion.

-- Resin inlays have less microleakage (diffusion of bacteria/oral fluids between the tooth and filling material) and lower postoperative sensitivity than direct fillings, better protecting the remaining natural teeth.
+- Inlays have less microleakage (diffusion of bacteria/oral fluids between the tooth and filling material) and lower postoperative sensitivity than direct fillings, better protecting the remaining natural teeth.

-Inlay is a very popular restorative technique used to preserve dental material and provide greater strength than restorations.
-The most common inlay materials are composite resin and ceramic materials.
-Both types have different properties, but the general disadvantages of tessellations include:
+Inlay is a very popular restorative technique used to preserve natural teeth, but the general disadvantages of inlays include:

-- Higher cost compared to restoration due to the need for a dental laboratory
+- Higher cost compared to traditional fillings, due to the need for a dental laboratory

-- Extending the procedure by requiring two appointments, i.e. increasing the time the patient spends in the wheelchair
+- Extending the procedure by requiring two appointments, compared to traditional fillings

-- Complications such as edge leakage and food staining can develop over time
+- Complications such as edge leakage or food staining could develop over time

 - There is a risk of loss of vitality from tooth extraction